Wondering how to start an autobiography?

 An autobiography is the life story of an individual from birth to present day, written by the individual himself.

-While a memoir focuses on specific life events that all point to one underlying theme, an autobiography includes all the major (and even many minor) stories from your life and focuses on you.
+While writing a memoir focuses on specific life events that all point to one underlying theme, an autobiography includes all the major (and even many minor) stories from your life and focuses on you.

 The point of an autobiography is to share your story with the world.
 Whatever your story is, it’s important enough to write an entire book on.
 Those details, big and small, need to be included.